rust-adventure/skein/docs/collections-instances-and-library-overrides.md

 Once you create an Asset in a separate .blend file, and instantiate a linked instance from that asset, **Library Overrides** allow you to override data represented by those linked assets, including Component data.

 TODO: screenshots and workflow for library overrides

+## Duplicated Objects

+### Linked

+### Not Linked

+- Collection Instance:
+  - Linked Everything
+  - Not Transform, etc
+- Duplicated Object (linked)
+  - (alt-D)
+  - linked data is MESH DATA, NOT OBJECT PANEL
+- Duplicated Object (not-linked)
+  - shift-D
+  - All Data is copied
+- Linked Override
+  - Collection Instance from other .blend file
+  - Has special support for overriding data using "Library Overrides"